What Is Constipation?

-Constipation is a digestive disorder that occurs due to the slowing down of the intestinal movements when the digestive tract cannot effectively eliminate the stools or waste products from the rectum, making the stool hard and dry.
+Constipation is a digestive disorder that occurs due to the slowing down of intestinal movements when the digestive tract cannot effectively eliminate the stools or waste products from the rectum, making the stool hard and dry.
 Even though this is a common condition among today's population due to a sedentary lifestyle and poor dietary choices, it is necessary to take healthy steps to prevent constipation.

 The common causes of constipation include: